All Episodes

 And you know what?

-You gotta take the gloves off.
+You got to take the gloves off.

-Well, uh I don't reveal my sources.
+Well, I don't reveal my sources.

-Let's just say um I've had many conversations with many people about a lot of these issues, and it's all part of the process of being an informed host for you every day.
+Let's just say I've had many conversations with many people about a lot of these issues, and it's all part of the process of being an informed host for you every day.

-Uh if you if I had my way, I wish they weren't fighting so early.
+If I had my way, I wish they weren't fighting so early.

-I know it's inevitable uh in any primary, if the primary gets close, um I think it would be in everybody's best interest if they got along.
+I think it would be in everybody's best interest if they got along.

-I have I have no interest in ever interviewing Chris Christie.
+I have no interest in ever interviewing Chris Christie.

 He's a blowhard.